jakekeeys/shinobi-tensorflow/Docker/README.md

 ## Docker Ninja Way - Version 2

-> Does not require `docker-compose`.
-This method is recommended.

 #### Installing Shinobi

 > Please remember to check out the Environment Variables table further down this README.